fionacarson/salmon_density_dashboard/README.md

 ## Acknowledgements
 I would like to thank Alan Youngson for valuable discussions which aided my understanding of the data and enabled the creation of this dashboard.
-I would also like to thank Marine Scotland who allow this data to be used under and Open Government Licence.
+I would also like to thank Marine Scotland who allow this data to be used under an Open Government Licence.

 ## References
 Reports on the data used to create this dashboard can be found at the following link: